PANDIOR/MyBlog/source/about/index.md

 ## Education

-- **<font>B.Sc.</font>** in Electronic Information Engineering (joint program with University of Chinese Academy of Sciences), Nanjing University of Information Science & Technology, Sep.
+- **<font>B.Sc.</font> (Honors)** in Electronic Information Engineering (joint program with University of Chinese Academy of Sciences), Nanjing University of Information Science & Technology, Sep.
 2018 - Jul.
 2022
   - Rank: No.1 (GPA: 4.14/5.00)
   - Study in Changwang School of Honors